+Relative tolerability and compliance must be considered in evaluation of the oral mesalamine preparations.
 Due to the addition of the 500 mg capsule of mesalamine controlled-release (Pentasa), daily pill burden has decreased from 16 to eight.
 Mesalamine controlled-release (Pentasa) is dosed four times a day using eight capsules, and mesalamine delayed-release (Asacol) is dosed three times a day using six tablets.
+Another formulation of mesalamine delayed-release (Asacol HD) is available at a higher strength that also allows for three times a day dosing using six tablets.
+One Asacol HD 800 mg tablet has not been shown to be bioequivalent to two Asacol 400 mg tablets so substitution should not occur unless directed by the prescriber.
 Mesalamine MMX delayed-release (Lialda) is dosed once daily using two to four tablets.
 Mesalamine Intellicor extended-release (Apriso) is dosed once daily using four capsules.
-Relative tolerability and compliance must be considered in evaluation of the oral mesalamine preparations.

 Safety and efficacy of mesalamine MMX extended-release (Lialda) past eight weeks of treatment of UC have not been established.
-The duration of Apriso use for maintaining remission of UC beyond six months has not been evaluated.
+The duration of mesalamine Intellicor extended-release (Apriso) use for maintaining remission of UC beyond six months has not been evaluated.

 Balsalazide (Colazal) is indicated for UC treatment.
 Olsalazine (Dipentum) is indicated for UC maintenance.
-Balsalazide (Colazal) differs from olsalazine (Dipentum) only in that balsalazide (Colazal) appears to have a more rapid onset of effect; it may also be slightly more effective in left-sided disease.
+Balsalazide (Colazal) differs from olsalazine (Dipentum) in that balsalazide (Colazal) appears to have a more rapid onset of effect; it may also be slightly more effective in left-sided disease.
 The tolerance of olsalazine (Dipentum) is often limited by a high rate of secretory diarrhea.

 The adverse effect profile for sulfasalazine is less favorable than newer agents especially at higher doses.
 Patients with disease affecting the distal portion of the colon should use a rectal preparation either alone or in combination with oral therapy.
 Enemas and suppositories may provide quicker response time as well as less frequent dosing compared to oral therapy.
-Rectally administered mesalamine (generic, Rowasa enemas, Canasa suppositories) has a specific role as a non-oral treatment of distal UC, proctosigmoiditis, and proctitis.
+Rectally administered mesalamine (generic, Rowasa enemas, sfRowasa enemas, Canasa suppositories) has a specific role as a non-oral treatment of distal UC, proctosigmoiditis, and proctitis.
+The sulfite-free mesalamine enema (sfRowasa) was FDA approved as a formulation revision with a new trade name.
+It is proposed to cause less bowel irritation and to be safe for use by patients with sulfite allergy.